• Menu

 Cypress Mountain Ski Rental

-If you’ve got no equipment the best option is to rent skis at Cypress Mountain.
+If you don’t have equipment, the best option is to rent skis at Cypress Mountain.

 It is highly recommended to book your equipment in advance to ensure you get the right equipment.
 Especially on holidays and weekends, the gear sells out fast.